HoceineEl/Personal-Portfolio/content/blog/nuxt content.md

 ---
 title: Creating a blog using Nuxt and Nuxt Content - with TailwindCSS
 description: In this tutorial you'll learn how to create a personal blog using a Git-based CMS - Nuxt Content
-tags: [Nuxt, Nuxt Content, Vue, TailwindCSS]
+tags:
+  - Nuxt
+  - Nuxt Content
+  - Vue
+  - TailwindCSS
 image: /images/blog/nuxt-content/thumbnail.svg
 banner: /images/blog/nuxt-content/banner.svg
 createdAt: 2023-10-30T15:15:53.000Z
 updatedAt: 2023-10-30T15:15:53.000Z
-createdBy: "Hoceine EL IDRISSI"
+createdBy: Hoceine EL IDRISSI
 ---

 ## What we're going to be building